BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 - `weapon_skin_swap.txt` - Makes the Ghoul Metal Grey user weapon skin actually use the Superstreamer's skin, if applied to a Tediore shotgun.
 Just wanted to see if that was possible; no plans to turn it into a Real Mod.
+- `achievement_shenanigans.txt` - I had the two co-op achievements left on Steam, and since I basically never do multiplayer, I decided to see if I could cheese 'em.
+Turns out to be quite easy; just made them both depend on my SMG kill count, and set the target to one higher than that current stat from my save.
+No plans to make this into a full mod, but if anyone else is interested, this is how you'd do it.

 ## Deprecated/Testing Mods